 1. Ensure there is proper ventilation

-The issue with candle emissions is not always the level of emissions, but rather a lack of ventilation.
+The issue with candle emissions is not always the level of particulate matter that the candles release, but rather a lack of ventilation.
 Even though you may not realise it modern houses are usually well ventilated but if you are in any doubt whilst the candle is burning, open a window – but do keep the candle out of the draft.

 2. Have allergies?
 Avoid using scented candles